quangthangisme/tp/docs/DeveloperGuide.md

 **Use case 17: Add a contact (Supports duplicate names)**

 **MSS**
-1. Add a contact with a given ID, name and number.
-2. TC validates the given unique ID and name.
+1. User provides contact details.
-3. TC adds student/teacher's contact together the unique ID.
+2. TC adds the contact to the contact list.
-4. TC displays the message `"Successfully added <name> with contact (<number>) (ID:<ID>)"`.
+3. TC displays a confirmation message.

    Use case ends.

 **Extensions**
 * 2a.
 User inputs a duplicate ID.
     * 2a1.
-TC displays the error message: `"Sorry, The ID provided already exists, assign a new ID"`.
+TC displays an error message.

-      Use case ends.
+      Use case resumes at step 1.

 * 2b.
 User inputs an empty contact ID:
     * 2b1.
-TC displays the error message: `"Sorry, The contact ID cannot be empty"`.
+TC displays an error message.

-      Use case ends.
+      Use case resumes at step 1.

 * 2c.
 User inputs an empty contact name.
     * 2c1.
-TC displays the error message: `"Sorry, The contact name cannot be empty"`.
+TC displays an error message.

-      Use case ends.
+      Use case resumes at step 1.

 * 2d.
 User inputs an empty contact number.
     * 2d1.
-TC displays the error message: `"Sorry, The contact number cannot be empty"`.
+TC displays an error message.

-      Use case ends.
+      Use case resumes at step 1.

 * 2e.
 User inputs a contact name that does not contain alphabets:
     * 2e1.
-TC displays the error message: `"Sorry, The contact name does not contain alphabets."`.
+TC displays an error message.

-      Use case ends.
+      Use case resumes at step 1.

 **Use case 18: Remove students/tutors from contacts**

 **MSS**
-1. Finds the contact with the given ID.
+1. User provides an ID.
-2. TC removes the contact from the list of contacts.
+2. TC removes the contact from the contact list.
-3. TC displays the message `"Successfully removed the contact of <name> (<contact>)(ID:<ID>)"`.
+3. TC displays a message for succesful operation.

    Use case ends.

 **Extensions**
 * 1a.
 User enters a ID that is not present in the contact list.
     * 1a1.
-TC displays the error message: `"The given ID (<ID>) cannot be found"`.
+TC displays an error message.

-      Use case ends.
+      Use case resumes at step 1.

 **Use case 19: Tagging each student for grouping**

 **MSS**
-1. User inputs an ID and a class and course for it to be tagged.
+1. User provides an ID and tags.
-2. TC finds the contact from the list.
-3. TC updates the contact with the given ID with the provided class and course.
+2. TC updates the contact ID with the provided tags.
-4. TC displays the message `"Sucessfully tagged <name>(<ID>) with the following tags: <tag_1>, ..., <tag_k>"`.
+3. TC displays a message for successful operation.

    Use case ends.

 **Extensions**
 * 2a.
 User inputs an ID that is not found in the contact list.
     * 2a1.
-TC displays the error message: `"The given ID(<ID>) cannot be found"`.
+TC displays an error message.

-      Use case ends.
+      Use case resumes at step 1.

 * 2b.
 User inputs an empty contact ID.
     * 2b1.
-TC displays the error message: `"Sorry, the contact ID cannot be empty"`.
+TC displays an error message.

-      Use case ends.
+      Use case resumes at step 1.

 * 2c.
 User inputs an empty tag.
     * 2c1.
-TC displays the error message: `"Sorry, tags for a contact cannot be empty"`.
+TC displays an error message.

-      Use case ends.
+      Use case resumes at step 1.

 **Use case 20: Removing tags for a specific contact**

 **MSS**
 1. User inputs an ID and at least one tags to remove.
 2. TC removes the given tags on the given contact ID.
-3. TC displays the message `"Successfully remove the following tags from <name>(<ID>): <tag_1>, ..., <tag_k>"`
+3. TC displays a message upon a successful operation.

    Use case ends.

 **Extensions**
 * 2a.
 User inputs an ID that is not found in the contact list.
     * 2a1.
-TC displays the error message: `"The given ID(<ID>) cannot be found"`.
+TC displays an error message.

-      Use case ends.
+      Use case resumes at step 1.

 * 2b.
 User inputs a tag that does not exist for the contact.
     * 2b1.
-TC displays the error message: `"The following tags are unable to "`.
+TC displays an error message.

       Use case resumes at step 2.

 * 2c.
 User inputs a empty tag:
     * 2c1.
-TC displays the error message: `"Sorry, tags for a contact cannot be empty"`.
+TC displays an error message.

-      Use case ends.
+      Use case resumes at step 1.

 ### Non-Functional Requirements